claint76/StepSTDP/README.md

 ## StepSTDP
 <p align="center"><img width="100%" src="images/STDP.JPG"/></p>
 StepSTDP is a new improved STDP algorithm for SNN training, which has good feasibility in hardware implementation.
 It quantify the W-Delta_t curve (which is the blue exponential curve in the top image) to the step curve (orange curve in the top image).
-The left image is linear-cut quantization while the right image is nonlinear-cut quantization.
+The left image is a linear-cut quantization while the right image is a nonlinear-cut quantization.
 W is propotional to the weight change value.
 Delta_t is the time interval between presynaptic synapses and postsynaptic synapses.

 ## Requirements
 - Python 3.6